mikepyne/Trilobytes/README.md

 Ability to add/remove spikes

+GeneFactory could do with some love
-DefaultGenome could do with some variation in terms of content OR RandomGenome could do with some tighter restrictions on what it contains? perhaps split genes into effectors, sensors, cosmetic etc so a random genome can contain a fixed number of each, but still random? maybe noew category for swimmer genome that is more varied instead????
+ - DefaultGenome could do with some variation in terms of content OR RandomGenome could do with some tighter restrictions on what it contains?
+ - Perhaps split genes into effectors, sensors, cosmetic etc so a random genome can contain a fixed number of each, but still random?
+ - maybe new category for swimmer genome that is more varied than default, but less random than random?